moosetechnology/moosetechnology.github.io/_drafts/2023-07-13-parametric.md

 ![example](/img/posts/2023-07-13-parametric/exampleParametric.png)

 If we take the first class.
-We have a ParametricClass with one ParameterType name T.
+We have a `ParametricClass` with one `ParameterType` name `T`.

 ![classA<T>](/img/posts/2023-07-13-parametric/genParametric.png)

-For the second class, we have a class that extends a parametric class with one parameter named String.
+For the second class, we have a class that extends a parametric class with one parameter named `String`.
 `String` here is a class.
-This is not a ParameterType anymore.
+It is not a `ParameterType` anymore.

 ![classB extends class<String>](/img/posts/2023-07-13-parametric/classB_extends_classA.png)

-So what is the link between the two parametric classes and the parameters T and String?
+So, what is the link between the two parametric classes and the parameters `T` and `String`?

 ![concretization](/img/posts/2023-07-13-parametric/concretisation.png)

-We have here a Concretisation.
+We have here a `Concretisation`.
-ClassA with the parameter T has one concretization and the parameter T has one parameter Concretisation that is String.
+`ClassA` with the parameter `T` has one concretization and the parameter `T` has one parameter `Concretisation` which is String.

 If we take back our first example: